williamcroberts/tpm2-tools-wiki/Getting-Started.md

 With that said, lets start the RM:
 ```
-tpm2-abrmd --allow-root
+tpm2-abrmd --allow-root --tcti=mssim
 ```
-abrmd is designed by default to connect to the `tpm_server` that was started previously.
+abrmd is designed by default to connect to a hardware TPM, hwoever we need it to connect to the `tpm_server` that was started previously, so pass the `--tcti=mssim` option to tell it to do so.

 # Hello World